hubernikus/fast_obstacle_avoidance/README.md

 #### Weight Power $s$
-The weight power increases weights above one, but decreases weights below zero.
+The weight power increases weights above one but decreases weights below zero.
 Note, that most weights have a value below one.
-Hence, with an increased scaling value, the effect on the surrounding is lower.
+Hence, with an increased scaling value, the effect on the surroundings is lower.
 However, when getting close to the obstacle this effect is inverted (as we get weights larger than one).

 <!-- | <img src="./fast_obstacle_avoidance/media/comparison_weight_power_10.svg">  | <img src="./fast_obstacle_avoi -->
 <!-- dance/media/comparison_weight_power_15.svg"> | <img src="./fast_obstacle_avoidance/media/comparison_weight_power_20.svg"> | -->